Search Results - Geneva

 Geneva

 The city of Geneva () had a population of 203,856 in January 2021 within its municipal territory of .
 The Geneva metropolitan area as officially defined by Eurostat, including suburbs and exurbs in Vaud and the French departments of Ain and Haute-Savoie, extends over and had a population of 1,053,436 in 2021.
 The Canton of Geneva, the Nyon District, and the (a federation of eight French intercommunal councils), form the ("Greater Geneva"), a in charge of organizing cooperation within the cross-border metropolitan area of Geneva.
-The extends over and had a population of 1,046,168, with 58.3% of them living on Swiss territory, and 41.7% on French territory.
+The extends over and had a population of 1,046,168, with 58.3% of them living in Switzerland, and 41.7% in France.

-In 2025, Geneva was ranked as the world's fifteenth most important financial centre by the Global Financial Centres Index, fourth in Europe behind London, Frankfurt and Dublin.
+In 2025, Geneva was ranked as the world's fifteenth most important financial centre by the Global Financial Centres Index, and fourth in Europe behind London, Frankfurt and Dublin.
 In 2024, Geneva was ranked as the third most liveable city in the world by Mercer, as well as the fourth most expensive city in the world.
-In a UBS ranking of global cities in 2018, Geneva was ranked first for gross earnings, second most expensive, and fourth in purchasing power.
+In a UBS ranking of global cities in 2018, Geneva was ranked first for gross earnings, and fourth in purchasing power, and was also the second most expensive city.
 Provided by Wikipedia